sjmikler/progress-table/README.md

 Designed to monitor machine learning experiments, but can be used for anything.
 Allows you to quickly see what is going on.
-Increases readability and cuteness of your CLI logging.
+Increases readability and cuteness of your command line logging.

+## Features

+* Displaying pretty table in the terminal
+* Progress bar embedded into the table
+* Exporting data as lists, numpy arrays or pandas dataframes
+* Built-in basic data aggregation: `sum` and `mean`

+## Goal

 Change this: